juliaguida/oystercard/apprenticeship_module_outlines.md

 ### This module's main goals

-By the end of the module all developers can:
+By the end of the module all developers who focus on OOD this wee can:
 * Review another person's code and learn from what they read
 * Review another person's code and give them meaningful feedback
 * Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)